Signalling control: History

 Originally, all signaling was done by mechanical means.
 Points and signals were operated locally from individual levers or handles, requiring the signalman to walk between the various pieces of equipment to set them in the required position for each train that passed.
 Before long, it was realized that control should be concentrated into one building, which came to be known as a signal box.
 The signal box provided a dry, climate-controlled space for the complex interlocking mechanics and also the signalman.
-The raised design of most signal boxes (which gave rise to the term "tower" in North America) also provided the signalman with a good view of the railway under his control.
-The first use of a signal box was by the London & Croydon Railway in 1843 to control the junction to Bricklayers Arms in London.
+The raised design of most signal boxes (which gave rise to the term tower in North America) also provided the signalman with a good view of the railway under his control.
+The first use of a signal box was by the London & Croydon Railway, in 1843, to control the junction to Bricklayers Arms in London.

-With the practical development of electric power, the complexity of a signal box was no longer limited by the distance a mechanical lever could work a set of points or a semaphore signal via a direct physical connection (or the space required by such connections).
-Power-operated switch points and signaling devices greatly expanded the territory that a single control point could operate from several hundred yards to several miles.
-As the technology of electric relay logic was developed, it no longer became necessary for signalmen to operate control devices with any sort of mechanical logic at all.
-With the jump to all electronic logic, physical presence was no longer needed and the individual control points could be consolidated to increase system efficiency.
+With the practical development of electric power, the complexity of a signal box was no longer limited by the distance at which a mechanical lever could work a set of points or a semaphore signal via a direct mechanical connection (or the space required by such connections).
+Power-operated switch points and signaling devices greatly expanded the distance at which a single control point could operate from several hundred yards to several miles.
+As the technology of electric relay logic was developed, it became no longer necessary for signalmen to operate control devices with any sort of mechanical logic at all.
+With the jump to all-electronic logic, physical presence was no longer needed and the individual control points could be consolidated to increase system efficiency.